Misool

-Misool, formerly spelled Mysol (Dutch: Misoöl) or Misol, is one of the four major islands in the Raja Ampat Islands in Southwest Papua, Indonesia.
+Misool (Dutch: Misool-eiland; Indonesian: Pulau Misool; Matbat: Batan Mee), formerly spelled Mysol or Misol, is one of the four major islands in the Raja Ampat Islands in Southwest Papua, Indonesia.
 Its area is 2,034 km2.
 The highest point is 561 m and the main towns are Waigama, located on the island's northwest coast, and Lilinta on the island's southeast coast.

-The inhabitants speak the Ma'ya language, Biga language and Matbat language, as well as Indonesian and its dialect, Papuan Malay.
+The inhabitants speak the Ma'ya, Biga, and Matbat languages, as well as Indonesian and a variety of the Malay-based creole, namely Papuan Malay.

-Other main islands of this group off the western end of Southwest Papua are Salawati, Batanta and Waigeo, and there are numerous smaller islands such as Kofiau.
+Other main islands of this group off the western end of Southwest Papua are Salawati, Batanta, and Waigeo, and there are numerous smaller islands such as Kofiau.

 Etymology

 The name Misool is from Ma'ya language which meant port or harbour relating to when the first king from Waigeo arrived on the island.
-Original inhabitants (Matbat) called the island with the name Batan Me.
+Original inhabitants (Matbat) called the island with the name Batan Mee.

 Ecology

 Terrestrial

 Misool is part of the Vogelkop–Aru lowland rain forests ecoregion, which includes the other Raja Ampat Islands and the Bird's Head Peninsula on mainland New Guinea.
 Plant communities include alluvial, or lowland alluvial rain forest and lowland hill rain forest.
 Native animals include marsupials, murid rodents, bats, and many birds, including several endemic species.
 Some native animals include: